jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 _To use any of Mapbox's tools, APIs, or SDKs, you'll need a Mapbox [access token](https://docs.mapbox.com/help/glossary/access-token/).
 Mapbox uses access tokens to associate API requests with your account.
 You can find your access tokens, create new ones, or delete existing ones on your [Access Tokens page](https://account.mapbox.com/access-tokens/) or programmatically using the [Mapbox Tokens API](https://docs.mapbox.com/api/accounts/#tokens)._

-Next, we’ll initialize the map and set its view to our chosen geographical coordinates and a zoom level.
+Next, we’ll initialize the map and set its view with specified coordinates and a zoom level.

 <p align="center">
     <img src= "Images/01_Portland.png">